Emily Ratajkowski Goes Topless In Tiny Blue Bikini On Instagram

 The gorgeous deep blue color of the bikini bottom beautifully complemented Emily’s tanned skin, giving the photo a very dramatic effect.
 According to the Inamorata Woman website, this particular bikini bottom is called Las Olas and can be purchased for $75.

 In the second snapshot, Emily paired the minuscule bikini bottom with a top in the same deep-ocean blue color.
-The model showcased the sizzling swimwear in a particularly steamy pose, parting her lips and flaunting her thigh gap and she pulled her shoulders back to bring her chest – and the bikini top – into focus.
+The model showcased the sizzling swimwear in a particularly steamy pose, parting her lips and flaunting her thigh gap, and she pulled her shoulders back to bring her chest – and the bikini top – into focus.

 An even more sensuous snapshot of Emily in the blue bikini top, which bears the name of Stone Steps, can be seen on the collection’s website.
 Just like the blue string bottom, the piece comes with a $75 price tag.